jmdaly/llm-github-copilot/README.md

 ## Authentication

 This plugin uses GitHub's device code authentication flow to obtain the initial access_token.
 This access_token is what is used to initiate and obtain an api_key that is used for communication with the GitHub Copilot API.
 This api_key is automatically obtained and refreshed as needed using the access_token.
-The access_token is obtained from the LLM key storage or via the environment variable `GH_COPILOT_KEY`.
+The access_token is obtained from the LLM key storage or via the environment variable `GH_COPILOT_TOKEN` or `GITHUB_COPILOT_TOKEN`

 Free [plan](https://github.com/features/copilot#pricing) includes up to 2,000 completions and 50 chat requests per month.